 What’s red and white and round all over?
-A fuzzy, felt peppermint!
+A fuzzy felt peppermint!
 This peppermint can be an ornament on your Christmas tree, a decoration on a wreath, or a festive embellishment for your home.
-Use it as an appliqué for a holiday pillow or scale it up and turn the mint into a pillow itself!
-This fun craft is great for kiddos and grown-ups alike.
-Use red and white felt for a traditional mint, or use green and white to make a spearmint.
+Use it as an appliqué on a holiday pillow, or scale it up and turn the mint into a pillow itself!
+Use red and white felt for a traditional mint, or use green and white to make a spearmint candy.

 Supplies & Tools:

 - White felt

 - Red felt

 - Embroidery floss: white, red